Barbara Kimenye: Early life and education

 Barbara Clarke Holdsworth was born in Halifax, West Yorkshire, England, the daughter of a Jewish-born Catholic convert mother and a West Indian doctor father.
-She attended Keighley girls' grammar school before moving to London to train as a nurse.
-There she met many students from East Africa, and married Bill Kimenye, son of a chief from Bukoba in what was then Tanganyika.
+She attended Keighley girls' grammar school, before moving to London to train as a nurse.
+There, she met many students from East Africa, and married Bill Kimenye, son of a chief from Bukoba in what was then Tanganyika.
 They moved to his home town on Lake Victoria in the mid-1950s.
-After the marriage broke up, she moved to Uganda, where she had friends.
+After the marriage broke up, she moved to Kampala, capital of the Uganda Protectorate.

 In Kampala, she was reacquainted with many friends who had been some of the first Ugandan students in Britain.
 They were becoming the first leaders and professionals of what would soon be independent Uganda.
+She also became close to East Africa's emerging cultural scene, befriending writers and artists including Rajat Neogy and Ngũgĩ wa Thiong'o.
 The Kabaka of Buganda, Mutesa II of Buganda, invited her to work as a private secretary in his government.
 She lived near to the palace compound with her two sons, Christopher (Topha) and David (Daudi).
 During that time, her family became close to the royal family.
-She moved to Nairobi, Kenya, in 1965 to work on the Daily Nation, and later The EastAfrican.
+She moved to Nairobi, Kenya, in 1965 to work on the Daily Nation and The East African Standard.

 She lived in Nairobi until 1975 when, with both sons in England, she moved to London.
 There she worked for Brent Council as a race relations adviser, while continuing to write.
 She assiduously followed political developments in a disrupted Uganda and played an active role supporting exile groups opposed to the rule of Idi Amin, and later the second Milton Obote regime.
 In 1986, with the overthrow of Obote, she returned to Uganda.
-She was to spend a further three years in Kampala before deciding to relocate to Kenya, where she spent the next 10 years in semi-retirement.
+She spent a further three years in Kampala before deciding to relocate to Kenya, where she spent the next 10 years in semi-retirement.

-In 1998 Kimenye finally settled back in London, where she lived happily and was much involved in community affairs in Camden.
+In 1998, Kimenye finally settled back in London, where she lived happily and was much involved in community affairs in Camden.
 Her son Christopher died in 2005.
 Kimenye died in London in 2012, aged 82, survived by her son David and a granddaughter, Celeste.